References

 Everything you need to know about references before you submit your Chevening application.

-As part of your Chevening application form, you will only be required to submit the names and contact details of your referees.
-If you are invited to interview, you will need to upload your reference letters to the application system or submit them directly to your local Chevening team before the end of the global interview period.
+If you are invited to interview, you will need to upload your reference letters to the application system or submit them directly to your local Chevening team before your interview.

 Click on the expanding arrows below to reveal our answers to common questions about references.